Kansas Oil Boom

 W. Scott Heywood (5) and Elmer Dobbins (3) — “one of the drillers of the original Spindletop discovery in Texas.”
 Photo courtesy Louisiana Geological Survey.

 Although the Jules Clements No. 1 well is on only a 1/32 of an acre lease, it marked the state’s first oil production and launched the Louisiana petroleum industry.
 It opened the prolific Jennings field, which Heywood developed by securing leases and building pipelines and storage tanks.
+The Jennings oilfield reached its peak production of more than nine million barrels in 1906.

-Haywood returned to Alaska in 1908 on a big-game hunting trip.
-He retraced much of his travels to the Klondike gold fields, notes Smiley.
-“After a brief retirement in California, he returned to Jennings and drilled several wells at Jennings and elsewhere in Louisiana,” Smiley reports, adding the he also found success at the Borger and Panhandle oilfields in Texas.
+“After a brief retirement in California, he returned to Jennings and drilled several wells at Jennings and elsewhere in Louisiana,” Smiley reports, adding that as an independent producer, Haywood found success drilling in the Borger and Panhandle oilfields in Texas.

 Circa early 1900s photo of Jennings oilfield courtesy Louisiana Geological Survey.